binalyze/air-mcp/README.md

 - **Get Case Users** - Get all users associated with a specific case by its ID.
 - **Remove Endpoints from Case** - Remove endpoints from a case based on specified filters.
 - **Remove Task Assignment from Case** - Remove a specific task assignment from a case.
+- **Import Task Assignments to Case** - Import task assignments to a specific case.

 ## Overview